 38. Use Prominent Social Sharing Buttons

 Google takes social shares very seriously when determining how high a post should rank.
 Although technically those shares don’t happen on your site, you can still optimize your page to encourage those shares by adding social sharing buttons.

-There are a lot of great free options for WordPress plugins that do this.
-However, my personal favorite is a premium plugin called Social Warfare.
+There are a lot of great free options for WordPress plugins that do this, our favorite is Shared Counts.

 39. Keep Important Pages One Click Away From Your Homepage